linode/docs/docs/guides/web-servers/lamp/how-to-install-a-lamp-stack-on-centos-7/index.md

         quit

-With Apache and MariaDB installed, you are now ready to move on to installing PHP to provide scripting support for your web pages.
+With Apache and MariaDB installed, you are now ready to install PHP on your CentOS 7 Linode to provide scripting support for your web pages.
+CentOS needs PHP to connect to the MySQL to get information.

 ## PHP